 A Commissioner of Deeds is a public officer similar to a Notary Public who performs official functions in the City.
-A Commissioner of Deeds may give oaths and take acknowledgements or proofs of deeds and other documents.
+A Commissioner of Deeds may give oaths and take acknowledgments or proofs of deeds and other documents.

 To register as a Commissioner of Deeds, you must be:

 - A citizen of the United States or a legal resident alien

 - A resident of the City of New York

 All first-time applicants must take an examination administered by the Office of the City Clerk.

 Learn more about becoming a Commissioner of Deeds.

 You can get an application in person at any City Clerk location.
 You can also request an application over the phone through the Office of The City Clerk.